Friends,

 Also offered, some photos illustrating their fascinating exhibit on the second floor of the museum.
 It encompasses virtually the entire history of radios, from the last century.
 Memories everyone can relate to.

-An Editorial By Steve Billings, Secretary,
+Save The Shoreline Museum-An Editorial By Steve Billings, Secretary,

 Puget Sound Antique Radio Association